 Active Against ALS draws its strength from the energy, enthusiasm and creativity that people of all ages have brought to this fight.
 We specifically organize activities that include children and young people so that we can foster compassion and community spirit in the next generation.
 Active Against ALS’s efforts to reach out have helped us demonstrate that the world is a better place when we all work together.
 Alone, we cannot make ALS disappear, but together, we create a caring community and make a difference.
 Bob says that the community support of Ann Arbor Active Against ALS is some of the best “medicine” that he’s received.

-In the first seven years of Active Against ALS’s existence, we have donated over $400,000 to the most advanced and progressive ALS research.
+Since 2008, Active Against ALS has donated over $500,000 to the most advanced and progressive ALS research.
 We are confident that our efforts, joined with the efforts of organizations around the country, will ensure that treatments and ultimately a cure will be developed soon.